alexmerren/word-counter/README.md

 # word-counter
 A C++ program I made to count the frequency of characters in a text file.

-## Getting started
+## Compiling the program
-In order to use this program, you need to compile the source code into an executable.
+In order to compile the program for use, run the following command:

-To do this (let me know if this doesn't work):
-- All: `clang++ wordCount.cpp -o main -std=c++17`
+`clang++ wordCount.cpp -o word -std=c++17`

-The file included in the respository is a test text file that you can give to the executable.

-`./main file.txt`

-## To do
-- [ ] Do something more with the numbers that are gathered.
+If you do not have clang++ installed on your machine, g++ should be:
+`g++ wordCount.cpp -o word -std=c++17`

+## Running the program
+After compiling the program, there will be a file in the directory along the lines of 'word'.
+To run, you can type
+`./word frankenstein.txt`
+The program will then output the results onto the terminal screen.